Special Economic Zone (SEZ): A New Gateway for Global Investment

 The SEZ project also aligns perfectly with the country’s broader National Investment Strategy, which focuses on:

-• Strengthen supply chains
+• Strengthened domestic supply chains

-• Boost non-oil exports by 2030 and beyond.
+• Higher non-oil exports by 2030 and beyond

 Powerful Financial Incentives for Investors